wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 The branch model is:

-- `main` is the single trunk branch and the source for Edge deployments.
+- `main` is the single trunk branch and the source for Edge and hosted Dev deployments.
 - During the migration, `main` was established from the active `dev` history because `dev` contained the current development history at cutover time.
 - `dev` and `master` are legacy branches retained temporarily for compatibility and old release-path retirement; normal development no longer targets either branch.
 - Release branches are cut from `main` as `release/YYYY-MM-DD.N`.